 Orange Infused Cleaning Spray

-We rent our property, and the extractor fan in our bathroom has been broken since before we moved in, which means the bathroom is prone to mould on a regular basis.
-Round the window ledges, in the shower cubicle and around the sink.
+We rent our property and the extractor fan in our bathroom has been broken since before we moved in, which means it can be prone to mould on a regular basis.
+It's usually found around the window ledges, in the shower cubicle and around the sink.

 White vinegar is an awesome cleaner.

-I use it in the kitchen- on the hob, on the surfaces and round appliances.
-Anyone who has seen me cook knows that I can go from a relatively clean kitchen to one that is covered in crumbs and slashes in a matter of moments.
+I use it in the kitchen, on the hob, on the surfaces and around all of our appliances.
+Anyone who has seen me cook knows that I can go from a relatively clean kitchen to one that is covered in crumbs in a matter of moments.
 White vinegar is the one product which I use to get rid of all of the mess I make.

 It STINKS!
 Like next level chip shop stink.
 It's overpowering and is the kind of smell that hits right at the back of your throat.

 However!
-It is easy to infuse with various things, to get rid of that awful smell- and you can use things which would otherwise go to waste.
+It's easy to infuse with various things to get rid of that awful smell – and you can use things which would otherwise go to waste.
+Zero waste win!

-This method is easy to customise as you want.
-Use what you have to hand.
+This method is really easy to customise, just by using what you have to hand.

 - Sieve or colander

 - Funnel or jug (if your aim is as awful as mine when decanting liquids)